In the 1960s, Black Americans were pushing back against longstanding racism, and one of the tools used to do this was Kwanzaa.

 Kikombe cha Umoja (The Unity Cup)

 Kikombe cha Umoja or the unity cup is exactly what it sounds like.
 The cup represents the practice of unity, which makes everything else possible.
 Before drinking from the cup, participants usually say harambee, the Kenyan phrase for “Let’s pull together.”
-The cup is also often used as a family heirloom.
+The cup is also often a family heirloom.

 Muhindi (The Corn)